 NHS Continuing Healthcare or CHC funding is one of three different levels of funded care from the NHS.
 It is care arranged by the NHS free of charge outside hospital – at home or in a care home or hospice.

 NHS funded care is available for people who need ongoing medical/health care and meet certain criteria.
 The 3 different funding options which are available are:

 - NHS Intermediate care funding;

 - NHS Nursing care funding;

 We set out the 3 types of care funding below and how to access them.

 NHS Continuing Healthcare Funding

-This NHS funded healthcare can be provided at home, in a care home or in a hospice when someone requires continual care due to significant health needs.
-This health and social care package is fully funded by the NHS to meet health and personal care needs.
+CHC funding can be provided at home, in a care home or in a hospice when someone requires continual care due to significant “primary health care needs”.

 You can read about NHS Continuing healthcare on their website.